Red Bull consultant and Verstappen ally Marko to leave F1 team

 Last year McLaren boss Zak Brown accused Marko of poor taste and setting Formula One back decades for comments about the mental resilience of then-title contender Lando Norris.

-More recently Marko accused Mercedes' rookie Kimi Antonelli of moving aside for Norris in Qatar this month in the battle for fourth place.
+More recently the Austrian accused Mercedes' rookie Kimi Antonelli of moving aside for Norris in Qatar this month in the battle for fourth place.
 Norris won the title in Abu Dhabi last Sunday by two points.

 Antonelli received abuse and death threats on social media and Red Bull had to issue a statement distancing themselves from the assertion.